Sandy Adhitia Ekahana

 David is a former Judith E. Wilson Visiting Fellow in Creative Writing at the University of Cambridge, and has authored twenty-five books.
 One of his most recent publications is "Return to the Hundred Acre Wood," the newest volume of the classic "Winnie the Pooh" series.
 He has been widely involved in film and television as a director and producer, and has worked with the BBC and Francis Ford Coppola.
 He won an International Emmy for "Porterhouse Blue," the comical tale of a fictitious Cambridge college, as the Commissioning Editor for Drama at Channel 4 in the UK.
 David has written widely in the British media and has taught at the Oxford School of Drama and at Putney High School in London.

-BA, MSc, University of Oxford
+BA, MSc, University of Cambridge

 Dr. Charlotte Clark